miriam-alex/ItchScrape/README.md

-# hi team
+# ItchScrape: BeautifulSoup-based scraper for itch.io games

+To see sample outputs:
-sample data is in the sample_jsons folder sample urls are in the sample_urls folder
+- Sample data outputs is in the sample_jsons folder
+- Sample url outputs are in the sample_urls folder